Hilltop Steak House: Later years

 In 2018, AvalonBay Communities redeveloped the 14 acre property into “Avalon at Hilltop" - a residential and commercial development that includes 280 luxury apartments, two restaurants, a dry cleaner, and a hair salon.
 Avalon incorporated Hilltop's famous cactus sign into the new project.
+The sign still stands today and is frequently seen on Boston TV traffic reports covering that area of Route 1.